goabstract/Awesome-Design-Tools/README.md

 * [Quicktime](https://support.apple.com/quicktime) — video player that you can use to record your screen.
 * [Lighshot](https://itunes.apple.com/us/app/lightshot-screenshot/id526298438) — screenshot app for taking quick captures of your screen.
 * [Monosnap](https://itunes.apple.com/us/app/monosnap/id540348655?mt=12) — create screenshots, annotate them and upload them to the cloud.
-* [Skitch](https://evernote.com/products/skitch) — use it to create screenshots, annotate them with arrows, shapes, and text
+* [Skitch](https://evernote.com/products/skitch) — use it to create screenshots, annotate them with arrows, shapes, and text.
 * [Screenie](https://www.thnkdev.com/Screenie/) — screenshotting tool that works as an image manager, so you can filter and search through images, change screenshot filetypes.
-* [Teampaper Snap](https://teampaper.me/snap/) — modern screenshotting app that allows you to take screenshots of a selected area
+* [Teampaper Snap](https://teampaper.me/snap/) — modern screenshotting app that allows you to take screenshots of a selected area.

 ### Design System Tools
 Tools that help to build, maintain, and organize your own design system.